HumbleDeer/Vz-Printhead-CNC/README.md

 # The Vz-Printhead (CNC version)

-The CNC Vz-Printhead is a lightweight (27g full alu, and 22g hybrid carbon fiber+alu) hyper-optimized for extreme stiffness, rigidity and performance.
+The CNC Vz-Printhead is a lightweight and hyper-optimized for extreme stiffness, rigidity and performance.
 Originally designed for the VzBoT printers, it is available for a variety of printer platforms and has an open ecosystem of adaptable fan ducts, probe mounts, modification prints, and more.

 It was designed with compatibility in mind, already fitting a majority of the possible extruder and hot end combinations out there.
-With the height adjustable fan duct, your cooling system adapts to your hot end setup.
+With the height adjustable fan duct, your cooling system adapts to your hot end and extruder setup right out of the box!

+The aluminium version of the Vz-Printhead clocks in at **27 grams**, while the aluminium and carbon fiber composite version of the Vz-Printhead weighs just a feathers touch at just **22 grams**.

 ![IMG_8273](https://user-images.githubusercontent.com/37383368/187105353-657cd083-950b-49dd-8772-5d5d4ec92844.jpg)